 Sansa’s wolf was also killed by the Hand of the King for the crimes of its sister-wolf.
 It wouldn’t bend a mind to see Tyrion killing Sansa as retribution for something Arya does.

-Game of Thrones visual effects supervisor Joe Bauer confirmed Ghost, at the very least, will return for season eight.
+Before the season started, Game of Thrones visual effects supervisor Joe Bauer confirmed Ghost, at the very least, would return for season eight.

 In an interview with the Huffington Post, he said: “Oh, you’ll see him again.
 He has a fair amount of screen time in Season 8.